berbyte/sinkzone/README.md

   <p align="center">
       The internet is infinite.
 Your focus isn’t. <br />
       <br />
-      Sinkzone helps you reclaim control by flipping the default: **everything is blocked**, unless you explicitly allow it.
+      Sinkzone helps you reclaim control by flipping the default: <strong>everything is blocked</strong>, unless you explicitly allow it.
 No feeds.
 No pings.<br/>
       No surprise connections.
 Just a quiet, intentional internet.
     <br /><br />
     <img src="examples/demo-tui.gif" alt="Sinkzone Demo" />